Architecting a Scalable Kubernetes Platform

 In response to these challenges, we have developed the Intility Developer Platform 2.0, or Platform 2.0 for short, which represents a significant evolution in our approach to Kubernetes infrastructure.

-Platform 2.0 is built on a robust bare-metal Kubernetes cluster, referred to as the "hub cluster".
-This foundational cluster hosts multiple tenant clusters using two key technologies: Hosted Control Planes and KubeVirt.
+Platform 2.0 is built on a robust bare-metal OpenShift cluster, referred to as the "hub cluster".
+This foundational cluster hosts multiple tenant clusters using two key technologies: OpenShift Hosted Control Planes (HyperShift) and OpenShift Virtualization (KubeVirt).

 apiVersion: kubevirt.io/v1